University Administrative Policies

 The University may be required to forward certain reports of suspected misconduct to outside agencies.

 4.1.
-Reporting to the Office of Equal Opportunity
+Reporting to the Office of Compliance, Ethics & Equal Opportunity

-The Office of Equal Opportunity (OEO) is charged with ensuring compliance with civil rights laws, regulations, policies, and procedures, including Title IX of the Education Amendments of 1972.
-OEO is the home to UNM’s Title IX Coordinator and Americans with Disabilities Act (ADA) Coordinator.
-All civil rights complaints, reports of sexual misconduct, or civil rights retaliation matters should be reported to OEO at 505-277-5251 or by visiting OEO’s office at 609 Buena Vista NE on the Albuquerque campus.
+The Office of Compliance, Ethics & Equal Opportunity (CEEO) is charged with ensuring compliance with civil rights laws, regulations, policies, and procedures, including Title IX of the Education Amendments of 1972.
+CEEO is the home to UNM’s Title IX Coordinator and Americans with Disabilities Act (ADA) Coordinator.
+All civil rights complaints, reports of sexual misconduct, or civil rights retaliation matters should be reported to CEEO at 505-277-5251 or by visiting CEEO’s office at 609 Buena Vista NE on the Albuquerque campus.

 4.2.
 Reporting Abuse or Neglect of a Minor